top of page

 The physical effects of loneliness

 When we read about loneliness, it’s often about the physical health effects.
 Those effects can often sound pretty serious and scary: increased risks of obesity, strokes and heart attacks, Alzheimer’s, dementia and other serious health conditions.
 It’s really important to point out that these health conditions usually arise from chronic or acute long-term loneliness.
-If you have been experiencing loneliness for a long time and you’re worried about the impact it might be having on your health (or if you are worried about someone else), it’s important to have as much understanding as possible about how loneliness can impact our health and what we can to do avoid that.
+If you have been experiencing loneliness for a long time and you’re worried about the impact it might be having on your health (or if you are worried about someone else), it’s important to have as much understanding as possible about how loneliness can impact our health and what we can do to avoid that.

 Loneliness in the body